National Tramway Museum: Tramway Museum Society

 In the period after the Second World War, when most of the remaining British tramways were in decline or actually closing, the first event in the history of the National Tramway Museum took place.
-A group of enthusiasts on a farewell tour of Southampton Tramways in August 1948 decided to purchase one of the open top trams on which they had ridden.
+A group of enthusiasts on a farewell tour of Southampton Corporation Tramways in August 1948 decided to purchase one of the open top trams on which they had ridden.
 For the sum of £10 they purchased number 45 – now included in collection at the museum.
 From this purchase grew the idea of a working museum devoted to operating tramcars.
 From the original group developed the Tramway Museum Society, established in 1955, incorporated as a company limited by guarantee in 1962, and recognised as an educational charity in 1963.